US consumer confidence rebounds after five straight months of declines amid tariff anxiety

 Consumers’ assessments of the present economic situation also improved, with the exception of their view on job availability, which weakened for the fifth straight month despite another strong U.S. jobs report.

+However, less than 25% of respondents said they were worried about losing their jobs, compared with the 50% of respondents who said they were concerned about not being able to buy the things they need or want.

-The Labor Department earlier this month reported that U.S. employers added a surprising 177,000 jobs in April and the unemployment rate remained at a low 4.2% as the job market showed resilience amid Trump’s trade wars.
+The Labor Department earlier this month reported that U.S. employers added a surprising 177,000 jobs in April and the unemployment rate remained at a low 4.2%.

+Write-in responses to the survey showed that tariffs are still consumers’ biggest concern.
+Inflation is also still weighing on their minds, though some noted that inflation seemed to be easing, along with gas prices.

+Earlier in May, the Commerce Department reported that consumer prices rose just 2.3% in March from a year earlier, down from 2.7% in February.
+Excluding the volatile food and energy categories, core prices rose 2.6% compared with a year ago, below February’s 3%.
+Economists track core prices because they typically provide a better read on where inflation is headed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.